-You might not think of New Jersey as a breeding ground for up-and-coming country artists, but Madeline Smith is about to change your perception of the Garden State.
+You might not think of New Jersey as a breeding ground for up-and-coming country artists, but Madeline Smith is changing that.
 Her latest release is New Beginnings — boasting the single “State of Mind” — and you might have seen her opening for Scotty McCreery at Freehold’s iPlay America, or Lee Brice at Sayreville’s Starland Ballroom.

 Now, Jersey girl Smith, who splits her time between Nashville and her native Garden State, is bringing a little country back home.